eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 `Did she call you yesterday?` -> You want to know if the person received a call the day before.

+## The Simple Past - short answers

+When giving short answers to a question directed to you about something you did or did not do in the past, use **Yes, I did** or No, I didn't to answer to them briefly.
+For example:

+Did you buy that car you wanted?
+No, I didn't. - This means you did not buy the car.

+Did you pass the English test?
+Yes, I did - This means you passed the test.

 ---